owl4ce/archbox/README.md

 (Archroot) $
 ```

-You may experience the terminal getting weird when entering the archroot environment.
+You may experience the terminal getting weird when entering chroot environment.
 Yes, maybe because terminfo doesn't match or doesn't exist between host and chroot environment.

 The solution is to simply install `<terminal>-terminfo`, here I am using `rxvt-unicode`.
 ```bash